-Metaphorically inspired by working with audio restoration plug ins that separate “noise” from “intended” musical information, Voices Of The Dead removes any parametric system of organization.
-The tracks exhibit no tonal systems, metric patterns or stable timbres.
-Instead, linking and continuous qualities that usually only appear between distinct events are brought to the front.
-It is like listening to a negative image of what is traditionally considered to represent the fabric of music.
+Metaphorically inspired by work with audio restoration plugins that separate ‘noise’ from ‘intentional’ musical information, Voices Of The Dead strives to remove any parametric aspects of organisation.
+The tracks exhibit neither consistent tonal or metric systems nor stable timbres.
+Instead, fluid transitions and continuous qualities that usually tend to appear between distinct events are brought to the front.
+The result is like listening to an inverted image of what is traditionally considered to be the fabric of music.

-In the year of its release, Stefan Goldmann articulated his intentions as aiming at “impossible music”, by considering any stable formation of identifiable parametric organization to be linked to specific genres, individual styles or pieces.
-Thus, there must be a background from which such individual formations emerge.
-If all such systematic organization could be purged, this background could be made audible – aiming at sounding a de-individualized base of “all music”, not informed by a particular culture, time or location.
+In the year of its release, Goldmann articulated his intentions as aiming at ‘impossible music’: Any stable formation of analytically identifiable traits could be considered to be linked to specific genres, individual styles or works.
+Thus, there must be a diffuse ‘background’ from which such formations emerge and against which they stand out.
+If all such systematic organisation could be purged, this background itself could be revealed – aiming at making a de-individualised base of ‘all music’ (music as a totality) audible: Not informed by a particular culture, time or location.

 Released as Macro M06 – 5×7″ vinyl box set and CD2 of Macro M07 The Transitory State.

-From this album “Turret” previously appeared as the intro sequence of Richie Hawtin’s groundbreaking DE9 Transitions mix album and was also added to the IMEB Phonotèque collection at Bibliotèque Nationale de France.
-The release event at Berghain was the first Elektroakustischer Salon event and also featured Ricardo Villalobos, Mika Vaino and Ulrich Schnauss.
+From this album, ‘Turret’ previously appeared as the intro sequence of Richie Hawtin’s DE9 Transitions mix album and was also added to the IMEB Phonotèque collection at Bibliotèque Nationale de France.
+The release concert at Berghain was the first Elektroakustischer Salon event, also featuring performances by Ricardo Villalobos, Mika Vaino and Ulrich Schnauss.